dkuhman/biomech_2d_kinematics/README.md

 # kinematics_projectile_motion_3
 This script finds the air time, horizontal distance covered, and peak vertical position (height) of a projectile launched with a given 2D resultant velocity and launch angle.
 The projectile launches and lands at the same altitude.
 Air resistance and assistance are considered negligible in this code.
 Launch angle (launch_angle) can be changed at line 8 and resultant velocity (velocity_r) can be changed at line 15.

+# kinematics_projectile_motion_4
+This script finds the optimal launch angle for a projectile launched with a given 2D resultant velocity.
+The projectile launches and lands at the same altitude.
+Air resistance and assistance are considered negligible in this code.
+Resultant velocity (velocity_r) can be changed at line 18.
+HINT: Optimal angle should always be 45-degrees!